alichamouda/todo-app/README.md

 * Docker and Docker-compose
 * Gmail Email for Grafana Alerting

-## Philosophy of the project
+## 1. Philosophy of the project
-This project introduces peaple and users to NestJs development, testing, containerization using Docker, Continuos Integration using Github Actions Workflows, Continuos Delivery using AWS Elastic Container Service a.k.a ECS.
+This project introduces people and users to NestJs development, testing, containerization using Docker, Continuos Integration using Github Actions Workflows, Continuos Delivery using AWS Elastic Container Service a.k.a ECS and monitoring using Prometheus and Grafana.

-Feel free to fork, change and use the content of this repository.
+The repo contains multiple automation scripts as part of this project.

-## App description
+## 2. App description
 The app is a simple Todo REST app allowing user to **GET, POST, PUT, DELETE** todo.
 Is exposes a metrics endpoint for Prometheus for requests counter.

 |Route|Method|Functionality|Body|